ArtisanMobile/devdocs/_posts/2014-06-20-android-release-2-1-6.md

 Added automatic view-detection support for fragments.
 Small fixes and whitelisting updates.

-* [NEW] Added ArtisanFragmentActivity interface to automatically track Fragment Views.
+* [NEW] Added ArtisanFragmentActivity that extends FragmentActivity.
+This is a convenience class that you can extend instead of implementing ArtisanBoundActivity to instrument your FragmentActivities.
 * [UPDATED] Added device name to set of information passed over when connecting an app to artisantools.com (to use for device whitelisting purposes)
 * [UPDATED] Logging tweaks.
 * [FIXED] Update to ensure all active variations for a given user are coming through their 'Backgrounded' analytics messages.